Tag: 2020

 Lent Opportunities 2020

-The first night's volunteers, including Pastor Gerry of First Church of the Nazarene, Mayor Gary Christenson, and First Lutheran members George and Cindy Brickley.
-God is doing a marvelous thing in Malden - starting a warming center!
-Like many places in Massachusetts, there are many residents of Malden and our neighboring cities and towns who… Continue reading Volunteer with the Malden Warming Center
+God is doing a marvelous thing in Malden – starting a warming center!
+Like many places in Massachusetts, there are many residents of Malden and our neighboring cities and towns who are homeless.
+In the coldest nights of the year, some of these folks have nowhere to go to warm up and stay safe.
+We…

 A Note on Lenten Fasts